f/netflix-data/README.md

-# All Crawled Netflix Genres
+# All Crawled Netflix Data can be used anywhere

 I've crawled all the Netflix genres.